mergewave/DevOps/README.md

 # DevOps
+Hi, I'm Mahdiye – a DevOps enthusiast documenting my learning journey.
-A personal DevOps learning repository with notes on Docker, Ansible, CI/CD, Kubernetes, Monitoring, and more.
+This repository contains organized notes on various DevOps tools and practices.A personal DevOps learning repository with notes on Docker, Ansible, CI/CD, Kubernetes, Monitoring, and more.

 ## 📚 Topics Covered